-Halloween Science Experiments
+Halloween Science Projects

-Ectoplasm Slime – Whether or not you believe spirits generate ectoplasm (ala Slimer in the movie Ghostbusters), slime is a nice addition to a Halloween party or costume.
+Ectoplasm Slime – Whether or not you believe spirits generate ectoplasm (like Slimer in the movie Ghostbusters), slime is a nice addition to a Halloween party or costume.
 Making slime is a practical exercise in polymer science.
 Experiment with ingredient proportions to modify the properties of the polymer.

 Glow in the Dark Blood – There are several ways to make realistic fake blood for Halloween decorations or to use as part of a costume.
 One safe recipe is to combine corn syrup with non-toxic school glue.
 Making it glow depends on the additional ingredient you add.